The Jazz Age (The Bryan Ferry Orchestra album)

-The Jazz Age, his fourteenth studio album, is a re-recording of some of Bryan Ferry's compositions, as played in the jazz style of the 1920s, by The Bryan Ferry Orchestra.
+The Jazz Age is the fourteenth studio album by the English singer Bryan Ferry released in 2012.
+It was co-produced by Ferry and Rhett Davies, with arrangements by Colin Good.
+The album is a re-recording of some of Ferry's compositions played in the jazz style of the 1920s by The Bryan Ferry Orchestra.
 The 13 songs have been chosen from 11 albums, from his very first release Roxy Music (1972) to his then most recent solo record, Olympia (2010).
-The album was co-produced by Ferry and Rhett Davies, with arrangements by Colin Good, and released on 26 November 2012 as a 10in vinyl folio edition and on 12in vinyl, CD and digital download, on BMG Rights Management.
+It was Ferry's lowest charting album of his career, peaking at #50 on the UK Albums Chart.

 Ferry himself does not perform on the album, which consists entirely of instrumental performances.
 Talking about the inspiration behind the reinterpretations, Ferry told Clash, "I've sort of gone back to the music that I liked listening to when I was a young lad, nine or ten years old - I was really fairly precocious for that time."
 Interviewed for The Telegraph, he added, "It came out of the desire to make an instrumental album of my songs.
 I was fascinated to see how they would stand up without singing."

-The album is Ferry's lowest charting of his career, peaking at #50 on the UK Albums Chart.

-Cover Art
+Cover art

 The artwork for The Jazz Age album consists of illustrations by the renowned French poster artist Paul Colin (1892–1985).
 The album cover and internal booklet include elements from his 'Le Tumult Noir' portfolio of 1929.
-The introduction to an exhibition at the Smithsonian Institution, National Portrait Gallery states: "In 1925, Josephine Baker and her troupe, 'La Revue Nègre', exploded on the Paris stage with a wild new dance called the Charleston.
+The introduction to an exhibition at the Smithsonian Institution, National Portrait Gallery states: "In 1925, Josephine Baker and her revue, La Revue Nègre, exploded on the Paris stage with a wild new dance called the Charleston.
 The Jazz Age was at its height, and Baker was destined to become its high priestess.
 Four years later, French poster artist Paul Colin, Baker's one-time lover and life-long friend, published a portfolio of vividly colored lithographs titled "Le Tumulte Noir" ("The Black Craze") which captured the exuberant jazz music and dance that dazzled Paris."